Husky110/PSHandHistoryManager/README.md

 ## What does it do?
 ### The Problem
-PSHandHistoryManager is a free programm to solve the following problem in HUDs:
+PSHandHistoryManager is a free program to solve the following problem in HUDs:
 (This problem is persistent in HM2, other HUDs have to be tested!)
 Imagine you use a HUD to track players.
 Let's say you collect 200 hands on a player, where the player was sitting out or disconnected during 100 of them.